 |Car and RV loans||Fixed rates 2.99%(as low as)|

 |Student loan refinancing||Variable rates starting from 3.50%–6.50% (Varies by loan term)|

 Alliant charges a late fee of 5% of the amount owed on personal loans and a $35 late fee on car loans.
 If a payment bounces, you’ll pay a returned check fee of $25 on its personal loans.

 Is Alliant Credit Union safe to borrow from?

 Generally, yes.
 While some if its web pages don’t have an SSL-encrypted connection, all applications and forms where you might enter your personal information do.
 And after it has your information, Alliant restricts access to employees who’ve received confidentiality training and absolutely need it for business purposes.

 If you choose to use your Alliant account as your main account, your funds are federally insured for up to $250,000 by the National Credit Union Administration (NCUA).
 This means that if anything goes wrong — say Alliant folds — you’ll be eligible to get up to $250,000 of your funds back.

 What customers say about Alliant Credit Union

-There aren’t enough online reviews to get a good sense of customer experiences, though the few that are out there are not great.
-As of this writing, all but one of the 12 comments on its Better Business Bureau (BBB) page are negative.
+There aren’t enough online reviews to get a good sense of customer experiences, though the few that are out there aren’t great.
+As of this writing, all but one of the 13 comments on its Better Business Bureau (BBB) page are negative.
 However, Alliant gets an A+ rating based on factors like advertising and transparency.
-It also has over 25 customer complaints filed against it.
+It also has over 30 customer complaints filed against it.

 Most negative reviews involved issues with its car loan — specifically involving gap insurance.
 Customers either had trouble getting approved because of the gap insurance or had trouble filing a claim.
 Others had trouble figuring out how to make repayments.
 To Alliant’s credit, its customer service team wrote personal responses to all BBB reviews trying to resolve the issues.